 By Carolyn Carlson

-Village Trustees meet on the 2nd Wednesday of the month at 7pm unless otherwise posted.
-For official village information, check out losranchosnm.gov.
+Village Trustees meet on the 2nd Wednesday of the month at 7pm unless they post otherwise.
+For all official village information, check out at losranchosnm.gov.

 No comments on this item Please log in to comment by clicking here